-I have gluten potential, and so can you thanks to expert Katie Parla.
+I have gluten potential and so can you, thanks to pasta expert Katie Parla.

 I’m someone who lives in New York partly because it is a place where being an unskilled and unambitious cook is a kind of virtue.
 I can make pasta with Rao’s in the privacy of my home or spend an inappropriate percentage of my income on a meal out without compromising my integrity in the eyes of my friends.
 Being even a mildly good cook in New York has always seemed to me an overachievement, the definition of “above and beyond.”
 When someone feeds me a good home-cooked meal here, I think, “What did I do to deserve this?”
 Then I think, “Should we go out after this?”